-How to Work Overseas as a Freelance Web Developer
+How to Work Abroad as a Freelance Web Developer

 |Brett working at freelance web development on the beach in Cambodia.

 People often ask me what it’s like trying to run an IT company while based out of Cambodia.
 Mildly discombobulating would be my first thought.

 I am the business manager of a web development company and the majority of my clients are based in the U.S. I am on-call 24 hours a day because, despite working with me for months, some of my clients never seem to figure out the time zone difference.
 In addition, we do our best to represent the company in a way so that potential clients do not know we are based abroad, for reasons I will explain below.
 I regularly receive calls at 2 a.m. or 3 a.m., but I know this is a sacrifice I have to make if I want to run a successful IT company yet still base myself in what I see as paradise; or, as some others call it, Sihanoukville, Cambodia.